noxthot/ss22_julia_workshop/pages/introduction/conditional_evaluations.md

 # Conditional evaluations
 In the following, we start discussing [control flows](https://docs.julialang.org/en/v1/manual/control-flow/#Control-Flow).
 Let us start with conditional statements.
-Recall that Julia provides boolians, that is, variables that can be either `true` or `false`.
+Recall that Julia provides booleans, that is, variables that can be either `true` or `false`.
 Often, an algorithm wants to react to a statement being `true` or `false`.
 As an example, we would like to check if a given input is correct and if it is not, print a warning message.
 This sentence already shows that we need an `if` statement, which takes the form
 ```julia
 if condition
     # code to be run if condition is true